In Real Life, rails are made for trains, roads are made for cars. In fiction, this line gets blurred.

 - This happens to Bill Sykes' limousine in the climax of Oliver & Company as he chases Fagin's scooter into the subway.
 Roscoe and DeSoto fall off the car in the struggle and land on the subway's third rail, electrocuting them.
 Sykes' car eventually drives straight into the path of an oncoming train, killing him in a fiery blaze and throwing him and his car into the East River.

-- In Back to the Future Part III, the Delorean fits perfectly onto the train tracks.
-In this case, it's been deliberately modified by Doc (with actual train wheels) so a steam locomotive could push it to 88 miles per hour, meaning more thought was put into it than other examples.
+- In Back to the Future Part III, the Delorean fits perfectly onto the train tracks in 1885.
+In this case, it's been deliberately modified by Doc Brown with actual train wheels so that a steam locomotive could push it in order to get up to 88 miles per hour, meaning more thought was put into it than other examples.

 - In the Get Smart film, 23 takes 99 hostage and flees in a vehicle.
 After a chase, Max manages to rescue 99, but in the struggle, the car is set on fire and forced onto railroad tracks.
 Max kisses 23 to distract him, a trick learned from 99.
 He and 99 are thrown off the vehicle before it collides with a freight train, killing 23.

-- One of the major chases of Lethal Weapon 3 involves Riggs trying to catch up with the Big Bad trying to escape with a cargo of illegal guns and ammo he just stole from the LAPD evidence locker through the LA metro lines running under the station.
+- One of the major chases of Lethal Weapon 3 involves Riggs trying to catch up with the Big Bad, who is trying to escape with a cargo of illegal guns and ammo he just stole from the LAPD evidence locker, through the LA metro lines running under the station.
 An unusual example because, unlike other cars on this page, the pick-up truck used for the heist was modified with a draisine rig (mentioned below in Real Life) — once the Big Bad reaches a regular street, he just retracts the train wheels and drives normally.

 - The "train" at the end of Mad Max: Beyond Thunderdome is a retrofitted truck.